 District leaders are at the forefront of the Humane Society of the United States’ efforts to fight the big fights for animals and thereby create a more humane society.

-As a district leader, you will serve as an HSUS ambassador in your congressional district and advance the HSUS's federal and state animal protection legislative priorities.
+As a district leader, you will serve as an HSUS ambassador in your congressional district and advance our federal, state and local animal protection legislative priorities.

-District leader volunteer responsibilities include:
+District leader volunteer responsibilities:

-The benefits of becoming a district leader volunteer
+Benefits of becoming a district leader volunteer

 How to become a district leader volunteer

-Start by reviewing the district leader volunteer position description, requirements and restrictions (PDF) to determine if this opportunity is the right fit for you.
+Start by reviewing the district leader volunteer position description, requirements and restrictions [PDF] to determine if this opportunity is the right fit for you.

 The application process

 - Although not a requirement, it’s helpful to know which Congress member represents you and which congressional district you live in, as this volunteer opportunity is organized at the federal level by congressional district.
-Simply enter your zip code and address in our Find Your Federal Legislators Look-up Form; your congressional district number will be listed in the results under the name of your U.S. Representative.
+Find your federal legislators by simply entering your zip code and address; your congressional district number will be listed in the results under the name of your U.S. Representative.